George Minchin: Career

 Keen to test his new cells, in late 1891 Minchin contacted a friend — William Monck – who had built an observatory with a 7.5 inch (19 cm) refractor at his home in Earlsfort Terrace, Dublin.
 For the experiment, Monck ordered a new quadrant electrometer after FitzGerald was unable to provide a suitable one.
 The following August, Minchin provided Monck with improved cells but returned to England because of bad weather.
 More clement conditions on the morning of 28 August enabled Monck and his neighbour Stephen Dixon to measure the "striking" effect of the Moon and the relative brightness of Venus and Jupiter, the first photometric measurements in the history of astronomy.
 The measurements of stars were uncertain, however.

-Minchin met William Wilson in London and the latter invited him to try his cells at the new observatory at his home, Daramona House, Co.Westmeath.
+Minchin met William Wilson in London and the latter invited him to try his cells at the new observatory at his home, Daramona House, County Westmeath.
 In April 1895, Wilson and Minchin operated the 2-foot (60 cm) reflector, and FitzGerald the galvanometer below.
 Minchin published the results of a few days' observations in the Proceedings of the Royal Society, describing the relative magnitudes of the stars Regulus, Arcturus and Procyon, and acknowledging Monck's measurements.
 It is believed he visited Wilson's home in 1894 and 1897, and he certainly did in September 1895 and January 1896, but no other observations were recorded.

 Minchin invented a metrological device, the absolute sine-electrometer, a very sensitive development of the gold-leaf electroscope; this device was further developed and marketed as a 'tilted gold-leaf electrometer' by the Cambridge Scientific Instrument Company, amongst others.

 He was elected a Fellow of the Royal Society in 1895.

 He resisted his colleagues' and students' entreaties to scale up his experiments to create something of practical usage, preferring his work to be considered as purely for learning.
 RIEC closed in 1906 and he moved to New College, Oxford because of its laboratories and telescopes.

 He died on 23 March 1914, survived by his wife and children.